aedera/deepredmt/README.md

 M. V. Sanchez-Puerta.
 [Download PDF](https://sinc.unl.edu.ar/sinc-publications/2021/ESSM21/sinc_ESSM21.pdf).

-In land plants, the editosome is a highly sophisticated molecular machine able to bind organellar RNAs post-transcriptionally to convert cytidines into uridines (C-to-U) at highly specific RNA positions called editing sites.
-RNA editing is governed by _cis_ elements that remain recalcitrant to characterization, limiting further advances on genetic engineering techniques for RNA manipulation.
+In land plants, the editosome is a highly sophisticated molecular machine able to convert post-transcriptionally cytidines into uridines (C-to-U) at highly specific RNA positions called editing sites.
+This RNA editing is governed by _cis_ elements, which still remain recalcitrant to characterization.

 Deepred-Mt is a novel neural network able to predict C-to-U editing sites in angiosperm mitochondria.
 Given an RNA sequence, consisting of a central